autogluon/autogluon/docs/whats_new/index.md

 # What's New

 Here you can find the release notes for current and past releases of AutoGluon.
+For release notes prior to v0.4, refer to https://github.com/autogluon/autogluon/releases.

 ```{toctree}
 :hidden: true